NBISweden/development-guidelines/README.md

 #### Licensing

 When at all possible, NBIS software will be licensed under an Open Source license.
-If this, for whatever reason, is not possible, you need to consult (insert name/group here) before making the code public on GitHub or elsewhere.
+If this is not possible, for whatever reason, you need to consult (insert name/group here) before making the code public on GitHub or elsewhere.
 See also the text in the introduction to the section "[How we use GitHub](#how-we-use-github)" regarding Open Source